Morsmalleo/AhMyth/README.md

 ## Maintained by
 - [Morsmalleo](https://github.com/Morsmalleo)
 - [YagamiLight17](https://github.com/YagamiLight17)
+## Hiring for further AhMyth Development
+I am currently looking for an open source developer who is proficient in the following languages;
+- Pure JavaScript (NodeJS)
+- Android XML
+- HTML
+- CSS
+- Ruby

+This for further development
+of the open source AhMyth project, I don't intend on paying people for open source development either so don't emailing me asking me to pay for development, this is what closed source development is for, closed source is paid, open source is free!
+#
 Give this repository a ⭐ to support our work, and please feel free to share it as much as you want/can.
 #